OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-27.md

 ## Ezekiel 27:33

-> When your merchandise went out on the seas,
+> When your merchandise sailed across the seas,
-> you satisfied many nations;
+> you brought satisfaction to many nations;
 > with your great wealth and your wares
-> you enriched the kings of the earth.
+> you brought prosperity to the kings of the earth.

 ## Ezekiel 27:34